"Fully foreseeable: The reverberating effects of water and health in Gaza"

 The effects of damage to and degradation of water and sewage services are shown to reverberate onto people’s health in devastating ways.
 Newborns die of dehydration, and hundreds of thousands are infected with hepatitis A, scabies, or acute diarrhea.
 The misery is compounded by a health service on its knees, over-crowding of people forced from their homes into camps, and severe malnutrition.

-The study finds that these effects - and worse yet to come - are entirely predictable.
+With researchers from Gaza, Imperial College, Boston University and Stanford University, the study finds that these effects - and worse yet to come - are entirely predictable.
 And therefore preventable.
 If the conduct of hostilities complied with the Rules of War / International Humanitarian Law, the reasonably foreseeable effects on civilians would be avoided.
 IHL also obliges Israel to facilitate the restoration of essential services and to maintain basic living conditions.

 The disregard for the Rules of War in Gaza may reflect an ominous trend of weaponization of water wider afield and ensures the end of the war for survivors in Gaza will come only years after the end of hostilities.